Agustin Fuentes: On Lies

-Welcomed Agustin Fuentes to Hartwick College Anthropology for a public lecture building on his 2012 book, Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
+In 2012, welcomed Agustin Fuentes to Hartwick College Anthropology for a public lecture building on his book Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
 Agustin Fuentes delivers an exciting and engaging lecture, encapsulating and defending the essential lessons of an Introduction to Anthropology.
 There are many ways to successfully be human.

 Agustin Fuentes is writing those big question, popularly accessible books.
 For those looking for an alternative to Jared Diamond, Fuentes is a strong choice.
 And in 2017, Fuentes signed on with textbook authors Welsch and Vivanco to produce Anthropology: Asking Questions about Human Origins, Diversity, and Culture.
 For more, see my Intro to Anthro 2018 course outline.

 Defending Introduction to Anthropology

 The Fuentes lecture is basically a condensed greatest hits from his book.
 It is well worth the experience.
 Students who had read the book praised the lively style and found it especially convincing.
 Fuentes constantly engages the audience, seamlessly blending pop culture references with the latest scientific study.
 He tacks between the deepest philosophical concerns of Western thought and anthropological study.